 Possessing a strong reputation for breaking stories and a passion for holding the powerful to account, Stephenson was the first to reveal the identity and death of Canadian suicide bomber, Aaron Driver, for which she earned a nomination for the prestigious Canadian Association of Journalists Scoop Award.
 Stephenson’s investigative reporting drew the public’s attention to the mistreatment and neglect of Canadian veterans, and her reporting on how the military handles sexual misconduct led to major policy changes in the Canadian Armed Forces.

 Stephenson holds a master’s degree in Strategic Studies from the University of Calgary where her thesis focused on information operations in Afghanistan.
 She also studied political journalism at Georgetown University in Washington, D.C., interned at the Pentagon and studied at the Massachusetts Institute of Technology’s Center for International Studies.
 Crediting her passion for politics to a fascination with world events and the people behind them, Stephenson applies the same to her personal life, travelling whenever she can to meet new people and experience new places.

-The Canadian military is facing a reckoning over allegations of high-level sexual misconduct which have prompted one senior female officer to resign in disgust.
+The Canadian Forces is facing a reckoning over multiple allegations of high-level sexual misconduct prompting military police probes into several senior leaders.

-The Canadian military is in the midst of a reckoning over high-level sexual misconduct allegations that have spurred twin military police probes and a committee probe.
+The Canadian military is in the midst of a reckoning over allegations of high-level sexual misconduct, and the culture at the military’s training institution is under scrutiny.